Market Analysts see Cognizant Technology Solutions Corp. [CTSH] gaining to $80. Time to buy?

 How has CTSH stock performed recently?

 Cognizant Technology Solutions Corp.
-[CTSH] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.09.
-With this latest performance, CTSH shares dropped by -7.01% in over the last four-week period, additionally plugging by 7.11% over the last 6 months – not to mention a rise of 3.16% in the past year of trading.
+[CTSH] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.36.
+With this latest performance, CTSH shares dropped by -3.48% in over the last four-week period, additionally plugging by 10.33% over the last 6 months – not to mention a rise of 4.35% in the past year of trading.

 Cognizant Technology Solutions Corp.
 [CTSH]: Deeper insight into the fundamentals